St. Jude Medical’s Cardiovascular Division-Woodridge Technology Center

 St. Paul, Minnesota

 St. Jude Medical opened the Cardiovascular Division-Woodridge Technology Center in 1993.
-Based on increasing production demands, the company struggled with consolidating their incoming water treatment needs.
+Due to increasing production demands, the company struggled with consolidating their incoming medical water treatment needs.

 Culligan provided St. Jude Medical with a comprehensive incoming water treatment solution for both laboratory water and medical water that allowed the company the convenience and peace of mind of working with one exclusive vendor.
-This system was able to save St. Jude Medical $4,800.00 in salt over a 12 month period.
+As a result St. Jude Medical $4,800.00 in salt over a 12 month period.

 The Woodridge Technology Center is a 180,000 square foot facility that was designed with state-of-the-art technologies.
 Over the last 30 years, St. Jude Medical has manufactured over two million of these devices that have been implanted into patients with heart valve problems.